Undline/UndChain/readme.md

 As you can see there are a ton of chain ideas and I am sure more that will need to be developed to make this a full ecosystem.
 I may not be able to develop everything listed here, but my intention is to do as many as I can that are diverse as possible, so I can adjust the protocol based on the needs of these chains.
 I have personally found that when you use a product, you pick up on things that you would ordinarily miss.
 When developing co-chains always try to think of the value not just another asset class.
 ## Co-chain code

 While I believe that the best policy is to have open source code.
 I will be making the chain so that you can run closed source code, at this time I am not sure on how to do it since there is an inherent risk of a security vulnerability if it's being shared publicly.
-More thought will have to be put into this at a later time, I just put this here so I wouldn't forget.
+More thought will have to be put into this at a later time, I just put this here so I wouldn't forget. **Do it using a preferred partner.**

 # User Types